BYLAWS OF THE CENTRAL CITY OPERA HOUSE ASSOCIATION GUILD

 Section A: Standing Committees shall be designated by the Guild President(s) and its Executive Committee.

 Section B: For the purpose of coordinating work of Standing Committees and Special Committees and minimizing overlapping efforts, Committees shall be grouped with the respective Vice Presidents.

 Section A: Dues shall be due and payable by January 1 of each year.

 Section B: A proposed budget shall be submitted by the Guild Treasurer to the Guild Board of Directors prior to the Annual Meeting for consideration and recommendation.
 The final budget shall be adopted at the Annual Meeting.

-Section C: The books of the Guild Treasurer and the treasurer of the Christmas Homes Tour shall be audited by the auditor of the Central City Opera House Association at the end of each fiscal year.
+Section C: The books of the Guild Treasurer shall be audited by the auditor of the Central City Opera House Association at the end of each fiscal year.

 Section D: The fiscal year shall be from January 1 through December 31.

 ARTICLE XII.
 PARLIAMENTARY AUTHORITY

 The latest edition of Robert’s Rules of Order - Newly revised shall govern the proceedings in all cases not provided for in the Bylaws or in the Standing Rules.